kareem-reda20/Inventory-Management-System/README.md

 A professional **Console-Based Inventory Management System** developed in **C++** as part of the **Mansoura Robotics** training program.

-The project provides a complete inventory management solution with a modern console interface, robust input validation, automatic file saving, colorful UI, and several bonus features.
+The project provides a complete inventory management solution with a modern console interface, robust input validation, automatic file saving,  and several bonus features.

 ---